jprichardson/node-fs-extra/README.md

 var fs = require('fs-extra')

 var dir = '/tmp/this/path/does/not/exist'
-fs.ensureDir(dir, function(err) {
+fs.ensureDir(dir, function (err) {
   console.log(err) // => null
-  //dir has now been created, including the directory it is to be placed in })
+  // dir has now been created, including the directory it is to be placed in })
 ```